smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

  [`particlebeamexcitation`](#particlebeamexcitation)

-- Production of images by scanning an ion beam in a raster across a sample surface.
+- Production of images by scanning an ion beam in a raster across a sample surface and detecting secondary or backscattered electrons from each point to generate an image.
 Instrument used is typically an electron microscope that has an additional ion beam excitation source.

 - **Source:**
 O-REx techniques